keybase/book-content/api/nist.md

 ```

 Here, `"Keybase-Auth-NIST-1\0"` is a *context string* so that these signatures cannot be
-used in other conexts (like signing chats or signing updates to the user's sigchain).
+used in other contexts (like signing chats or signing updates to the user's sigchain).
 The
 function `msgpack` is the [canonical packing](canonical_packings) via the Msgpack encoding
 scheme.